CU Scarborough

 CU Scarborough is a Higher Education institute owned and governed by Coventry University.
 CU Scarborough launched in 2015 and currently operates in the North Yorkshire coastal town, Scarborough.

 Campus

-The first cohort of students studied classes in Scarborough Spa, before moving into a £14 million purpose-built campus in Scarborough.
+The first cohort of students studied classes at The Spa, Scarborough, before moving into a £14 million purpose-built campus in Scarborough.
 Facilities include a mock law court.

 CU Scarborough is part of the Scarborough £50 million education and sport campus, with the neighbouring Sports Village operated by Everyone Active, offering an Olympic Legacy swimming pool, a four-court sports hall, a multi-activity room, 60-station fitness suite and a community football stadium home to Scarborough Athletic F.C.

 Subjects

 CU Scarborough currently offers a diverse range of subjects.
 Students can study degree programmes, Foundation Years, Access to Higher Education courses or Degree Apprenticeships.